Rumeyza/Mastering-Bilkent/README.md

 Thought to be must:

-Instructor, student, developer sign in/up system Student(course) register system with class key (& password).
+1.Instructor, student, developer sign in/up system

+2.Student(course) register system with class key (& password).

-Documentation (video, quiz, slide, etc.) upload system for instructors.
-(Contents/categorizes may be extended or reduced) Easily accessible content (sorted and classified by the topics of the lecture) for users
+3.Documentation (video, quiz, slide, etc.) upload system for instructors.
+(Contents/categorizes may be extended or reduced)

+4.Easily accessible content (sorted and classified by the topics of the lecture) for users

 Optional:

-Completeness track for their progress in the content for each individual user Course / Instructor evaluation system for students.
+1.Completeness track for their progress in the content for each individual user

+2.Course / Instructor evaluation system for students.

 This desktop application is inspired by Unilica and Coursera.